 Try this: We’re lucky to have some of our favourite healthy spas right here in Toronto, but it’s likely there is an organic spa or aesthetician near you (google is your friend!).

 Family Photo Session.
 Before we know it, this holiday or special occasion will be a distant memory.
 Help your loved ones remember it beautifully with a professional photography session, and capture the true essence of these precious moments in images they’ll cherish forever.

 Try this: We love Catherine Farquharson, a “documentographer” who took the photo on our homepage, and many more of Lisa (and against all odds, she didn’t hate the experience!).
 Regardless of the photographer you choose, check out their website first to get a feel for their personality and style to make sure they’ll be a good fit.

 Workshops + Lessons.
 Give someone the gift of learning something new!
 The options are endless and it’s something your receiver will always appreciate every time they use their new-found skills.

-Try this: Have you heard of the Rosetta Stone programs to learn a new language, or the makeup lessons from Faced MUA?
+Try this: Have you heard of the Rosetta Stone programs to learn a new language?
 Or consider something super cool and on-trend like mindfulness coaching from MindShift Ninja.

 A Special Dinner.
 Pick up the tab and send your loved ones for a delicious night out.
 The experience of eating and sharing good food + drinks together is always something fun to celebrate.
 Send people to your favourite spot, or take them with you!